nextcloud-bookmarks/nextcloud-bookmarks/TESTING.md

 * You should have nextcloud instances access
 * NextCloud Bookmarks version [3.2.1](https://github.com/nextcloud/bookmarks/releases/tag/v3.2.1) should be installed.
 * you need to install the **Android client** from bookmark v1.19 onwards.
 This is to supprt nextcloud ecosystem.
-It can be downloaded from Playstore or f-droid.
+It can be downloaded from Github, Playstore or f-droid.

+**Github release**: https://github.com/nextcloud/android/releases then select stable release like: https://github.com/nextcloud/android/releases/download/stable-3.24.0/nextcloud-30240090.apk

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png"
 alt="Download from Google Play"